richien/casting-agency/backend/docs/APIDOCS.md

 ```

 - General
-    - Returns an movie object with the given ID and a success value of true.
+    - Returns a movie object with the given ID and a success value of true.
-    - The release date is retuned in ISO format
+    - The release date is returned in ISO format

 - Request Arguments:
     - None